zanderfilet/zanderfilet.github.io/_projects/3_project.md

 ---

 #### 1.2 Finite Difference Operator

+Finite difference operators are used to compute the derivative of an image, highlighting regions of rapid intensity change (edges).
+The gradient magnitude gives the strength of the edge, and the direction of the gradient indicates the edge orientation.

 **Task:** Show partial derivatives in x and y, gradient magnitude, and binarized edge image.